 Participants’ Biographies click on thumbnails to view large images

 Jesper Alvaer is a Norwegian artist based in Oslo and Prague.
-Since 2013 he has been a research fellow at the Oslo National Academy of the Arts with the project Work, work: Staging dislocation in artistic and non-artistic labour.
+From 2013 to 2017 he was a research fellow at the Oslo National Academy of the Arts with the project Work, work: Staging dislocation in artistic and non-artistic labour.
 He holds a MFA in from the Academy of Fine Art in Prague (2004) and CAGS from the Arts, Health and Society Division of the European Graduate School, EGS (2014).
 In addition to showing his art at a number of international exhibitions, Alvaer has also participated in numerous study, residence, and research programmes both in Norway and abroad.

-Steven Hoffman is the Director of the Global Strategy Lab, a Professor in the Faculty of Health and Osgoode Hall Law School at York University, the Director of the Global Strategy Lab, the Director of the WHO Collaborating Centre on Global Governance of Antimicrobial Resistance, and the Scientific Director of the CIHR Institute of Population & Public Health at the Canadian Institutes of Health.
-He holds courtesy appointments as an Associate Professor of Clinical Epidemiology & Biostatistics (Part-Time) at McMaster University.
+Dr. Steven Hoffman is the Dahdaleh Distinguished Chair in Global Governance & Legal Epidemiology and a Professor of Global Health, Law, and Political Science at York University, the Director of the Global Strategy Lab, the Director of the WHO Collaborating Centre on Global Governance of Antimicrobial Resistance, and the Scientific Director of the CIHR Institute of Population & Public Health at the Canadian Institutes of Health Research.
+He holds a courtesy appointment as a Professor of Health Research Methods, Evidence & Impact (Part-Time) at McMaster University.
 He is an international lawyer licensed in both Ontario and New York who specializes in global health law, global governance and institutional design.
-His research integrates analytical, empirical and big data approaches to craft global regulatory strategies that better address transnational health threats, social inequalities and human rights challenges.
-Past studies have focused on access to medicines, antimicrobial resistance, development assistance, health misinformation, health systems, maternal health, pandemics, technological innovation and tobacco.
-Currently he is co-principal investigator of a large $4.6 million CAD research consortium on “Strengthening International Collaboration for Capitalizing on Cost-Effective and Life-Saving Commodities (i4C)” with John-Arne Røttingen at the Norwegian Institute of Public Health.
+His research leverages various methodological approaches to craft global strategies that better address transnational health threats and social inequalities.
+Past studies have focused on access to medicines, antimicrobial resistance, health misinformation, pandemics and tobacco control.

 Julia Belluz is a National Magazine Award-winning journalist covering medicine and public health for Vox.com.
 She was a 2013-14 Knight Science Journalism Fellow at MIT.
 Her writing has appeared in Maclean’s, the British Medical Journal, the Medical Post, the Globe and Mail, the National Post, Slate, the Times (of London), the Economist, and other publications.
 Outside of reporting, Julia speaks regularly at health care and journalism conferences the world over.
 She holds an MSc. from the London School of Economics and a B.A. from Ryerson University’s School of Journalism.

 Johan Holst is a Senior Scientist with basic academic training as a pharmacist from the University of Oslo, and research experience in the field of development, characterization and evaluation of vaccines.
 He works at the Norwegian Institute of Public Health (NIPH) in Oslo and has in the past seven years mainly been involved in a collaborative project with Novartis Vaccines (now gsk) dealing with evaluation of vaccines against serogroup B meningococcal disease.
 The collaboration between NIPH and Novartis grew out of relationships founded during an earlier public health intervention in New Zealand.
 Dr. Holst’s career in vaccinology began in the area of Bordetella pertussis research where he characterized pili and their potential use in modern vaccine development.
 From 1988 to 1998 he was Head of Control at the Department of Vaccinology at NIPH, with a primary focus on the characterization, Quality Control and Quality Assurance for the Norwegian vaccine against serogroup B meningococcal disease, MenBvac®.
-He has participated in numerous clinical trials, including the pivotal placebo-controlled double-blind efficacy trial of MenBvac® in 180.000 teen-agers from 1989 to 1991.
+He has participated in numerous clinical trials, including the pivotal placebo-controlled double-blind efficacy trial of MenBvac® in 180.000 teenagers from 1989 to 1991.
 His clinical trial experience also includes investigations of mucosal vaccines.
-Since the early 1990s Dr. Holst has served as an advisor to various WHO research programs, PAHO and the United Arab Emirates.
-In addition, he has served as a consultant for different vaccine companies such as Chiron, Novartis and Wyeth; as well as giving assistance to several biotechnology groups.
-His list of publications includes about 50 papers in peer-reviewed journals, a couple of book chapters and being a co-inventor of three various patents.
-Johan Holst recently joined the secretariat of CEPI (Coalition for Epidemic Preparedness Innovations) in Oslo; where he serves as a vaccine specialist.
+Since the early 1990s Dr. Holst served as an advisor to various WHO research programs, PAHO and the United Arab Emirates.
+In addition, he worked as a consultant for different vaccine companies such as Chiron, Novartis and Wyeth; as well as giving assistance to several biotechnology groups.
+His list of publications includes about 60 papers in peer-reviewed journals, a couple of book chapters and being a co-inventor of three various patents.
+In August 2016 Johan Holst joined the Secretariat of CEPI (Coalition for Epidemic Preparedness Innovations) with Headquarter in Oslo; where he serves as a Vaccine Expert.

 Rachelle Viader Knowles is an artist, researcher and educator.
 She is Head of International for the Faculty of Arts and Humanities at Manchester Metropolitan University in the UK, where her role supports the development of international initiatives and partnerships for education, research and knowledge exchange.
 Rachelle has eleven years’ experience in academic leadership roles in higher education.
-Prior to joining Manchester Met, she was Associate Head International for the School of Art and Design at Coventry University in the UK, and previously Head of Visual Arts at the University of Regina in Canada where she taught media arts practice for twelve years.
+Prior to joining Manchester Met, she was Associate Head International for the School of Art and Design at Coventry University, UK, and Head of Visual Arts at the University of Regina in Canada where she taught media arts practice for twelve years.
 She is a dual UK and Canadian citizen.
 Her practice-led research investigates translocality, dialogue as art, and artistic practices/methods developed through participation, collaboration and networks.
-Her works have been performed, screened, found or encountered in numerous international venues including: MilaKunst Gallery in Berlin; Conflux, and the Experimental Text Festivals in New York; Three Walls Gallery in Chicago; the MacKenzie, Mendel, YYZ galleries in Canada; Residencia Corazon Gallery in La Plata, Argentina; Chapter Gallery in Cardiff, Wales; the Kwangju Biennale in South Korea; the Gyumri Biennale in Armenia; and the Can Gelabert Cultural Centre in Mallorca.
+Her works have been performed, published, screened, found or encountered in numerous international venues and publications.
+Exhibitions include: MilaKunst Gallery in Berlin; Conflux, and the Experimental Text Festivals in New York; Three Walls Gallery in Chicago; the MacKenzie, Mendel, Neutral Ground and YYZ galleries in Canada; Residencia Corazon Gallery in La Plata, Argentina; Chapter Gallery in Cardiff, Wales; the Gwangju Biennale in South Korea; the Gyumri Biennale in Armenia; and the Can Gelabert Cultural Centre in Mallorca.
 She is an active member of the international advisory board for the Armenian Art Centre of Social Studies based in Yerevan, Armenia.
 Rachelle holds a PhD in Art+Media from Plymouth University, an MFA in Visual Arts from the University of Windsor.